qerranii/HseProjectStylistAI/README.md

 - **Profile Page:** Allow users to edit personal data, view saved liked/disliked outfits, their posts, and visit other users’ profiles.
 - **Authentication:** Support user registration, login, and logout for secure personalized experience.
 - **Paid Version:** Introduce a subscription model that limits the number of outfit generations in the free version, while offering unlimited outfit generations and premium features to paid users.
-- **Mobile Support:** Plan development of mobile apps for iOS and Android.
-- **E-Commerce Integration:** Integrate with online stores to allow direct purchase of recommended items.
-- **Localization:** Add multilingual support and adapt recommendations to regional fashion trends.

 ## Contributing